dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 1. Enter these on the "Main Setup" tab of your settings page.
 Once you click "Save Changes", the plugin will verify if the credentials are valid and notify you of whether or not the configuration was successful.

 1. (Optional) By default, the chatbot shows up on all pages of your website.
 In the Behaviour tab of your settings page, you can choose which pages to show the chat bot on.
+You can also show the chat box inline within posts and pages using the shortcode `[watson-chat-box]`

 **Note:**
 If you have a server-side caching plugin installed such as WP Super Cache, you may need to clear your cache after changing settings or deactivating the plugin.
 Otherwise, your action may not take effect.